Answers to common questions about the Adoptees United Citizenship Clinic.

 - Obtaining a replacement copy of your Certificate of Citizenship or Certificate of Naturalization (Form N-565).

-- Much more complicated matters, such as parole in place, deferred action, temporary protective status, or adjustment of status.
+- Much more complicated matters, such as parole in place, deferred action, temporary protected status, or adjustment of status.

 We will discuss these options with you if they apply to your case, including what any next steps may look like.